tapfortap/Documentation/android/api.md

 #### public void disableAutoRollover()

 Stops a new ad from being downloaded and show approximately every 60 seconds.
-Only a call to [startShowinAds](public-void-startShowingAds) will cause a new ad to be downloaded and show.
+Only a call to [startShowingAds](public-void-startShowingAds) will cause a new ad to be downloaded and show.

 ## BannerListener

 ### Overview

-This interface provides callback methods into the current lifecylce of the banner.
+This interface provides callback methods into the current lifecyclce of the banner.

 ### Methods